-That is something I should have learned from past partnerships when I’d work with someone I knew because of the nine things I needed a partner to do they could help with four.
-Historically, I started seeing better results form every business relationship when I found people to fill a role, instead of seeing who I knew who could be a round peg shoved into a square hole.
+I should have learned from past partnerships when I’ve work with folks because I knew them.
+I’ve worked with many people because I know someone who could handled four of the nine things I needed a partner to take off my plate.
+Historically, I started seeing better results from every business relationship when I found people to fill a role, instead of checking my network for round pegs to shove into square holes.

 Partners should share in failure and success.

 With each project the others I worked with could have made money and didn’t.
-I was the one who had the ability to lose money, meaning quite literally the buck stopped with me.
-But if I were managing an investment fund, and I’d made the same type of investments with other people’s money, it would be highly reasonable to assume I’d be getting sued.
+I was the one who had the risk of losing money, meaning quite literally the buck stopped with me.
+But if I were managing an investment fund, and I’d made the same type of investments with other people’s money, I’d be getting sued.